queen-raae/galleon-attributes/readme.md

 Start by using our test APIs to get the hang of it.

+💡 If you use Outseta, jump to the [Test Galleon Attributes with Outseta](#test-galleon-attributes-with-outseta) section.

 1. Select a container element to hold the data

    ➕ Add attribute `gl-get` with value `https://galleon.tools/v1/queen`.\
-   💡 It will fetch the data from the url and make it available to the element and its childrens.
+   ✨ It will fetch the data from the url and make it available to the element and its children.

    ![Screenshot of adding the attribute called "gl-get" with the value of the test API endpoint](assets/step-1.png)

 2. Select a _multiline text_ child of the container element

    ➕ Add attribute `gl-bind` with value `name`.\
-   💡 It will bind the text content of the element to the `bio` property of the data.
+   ✨ It will bind the text content of the element to the `bio` property of the response.

    ![Screenhsot of adding the attribute named "gl-bind" with the value "bio"](assets/step-2.png)

 3. Select an _image_ child of the container element

    ➕ Add attribute `gl-bind-src` with value `avatar.url`.\
-   💡 It will bind the `src` attribute of the element to the `avatar.url` property of the data.
+   ✨ It will bind the `src` attribute of the element to the `avatar.url` property of the response.

    ➕ Add attribute `gl-bind-alt` with value `avatar.alt`.\
-   💡 It will bind the `alt` attribute of the element to the `avatar.alt` property of the data.
+   ✨ It will bind the `alt` attribute of the element to the `avatar.alt` property of the response.

    ![Screenhsot of adding the attributes named "gl-bind-src" and "gl-bind-alt"](assets/step-3.png)

 4. Select a _link_ child of the container element

    ➕ Add attribute `gl-iterate` with value `socials`.\
-   💡 It will iterate over the `socials` property of the data and create a copy of the element for each item.
+   ✨ It will iterate over the `socials` property of the response and create a copy of the element for each item.

    ➕ Add attribute `gl-bind-href` with value `url`.\
-   💡 It will bind the `href` attribute of the element to the `url` property of the `socials` item data.
+   ✨ It will bind the `href` attribute of the element to the `url` property of the `socials` item response.

    ➕ Add attribute `gl-bind` with value `label`.\
-   💡 It will bind set the inner html content (text) of the element to the `label` property of the `socials` item data.
+   ✨ It will bind set the text content of the element to the `label` property of the `socials` item response.

    ![Screenshot of adding the attributes named "gl-iterate", "gl-bind-href" and "gl-bind"](assets/step-4.png)